 Conferences & Symposia

-We have cancelled the balance of the Spring Cultural Center schedule and are working on trying to reschedule some of these events in the Fall 20/Spring 21 year, if feasible.
+We have cancelled the balance of the spring Cultural Center schedule and are working on trying to reschedule some of these events in the fall 2020/spring 2021 year, if feasible.
 Some events will be offered virtually.
-See our Virtual Events Calendar for the most up to date information.
+See our Virtual Events Calendar for the most up-to-date information.

 ALL EVENTS ARE FREE AND OPEN TO THE PUBLIC.
-Advance registration recommended.
+Advanced registration is recommended.

-Reservations will be honored on a first-come, first-serve basis.
+Reservations will be honored on a first-come, first-served basis.

 For more information, please contact the Hofstra Cultural Center at 516-463-5669.